Manishearth/ChatExchange/README.md

  - Supported Python versions (Travis-CI build passes):
     <kbd>2.6</kbd> <kbd>2.7</kbd> <kbd>3.2</kbd> <kbd>3.3</kbd> <kbd>3.4</kbd> <kbd>3.5</kbd> <kbd>3.5-dev</kbd>
- - Unclear versions (Travis-CI build fails because of the packages we use for our Travis-CI tests only):
+ - Unclear versions (Travis-CI build fails because of the packages we use for our Travis-CI tests):
     Those Python versions are always built by Travis-CI, but the result is ignored in the summary.
     <kbd>3.6-dev (nightly)</kbd> because of package `coverage` (see [link](https://bitbucket.org/ned/coveragepy/issues/391))